 The Bottom Line About Factor Rates

-Remember that when you are told you are being charged a factor rate that it is not the same as an interest rate.
-Ask for clear disclosures, so you understand the total cost of the financing and know that early payment is not going to afford you a discount of total costs unlike a principal and interest loan unless the lender or funder offers some type of early pay discount for paying the factor rate loan off early.
+Remember to ask for clear disclosures (like the SmartBox or truth in lending), so you understand the total cost of the financing and know that early payment is not going to afford you a discount of total costs on interest rate factor unlike a principal and interest loan unless the lender or funder offers some type of early pay discount for paying the factor rate loan off early.